 Webhooks are very commonly used in modern applications.
 In this section, we’ll review a couple of examples of webhook implementation.

-Google Sheets Example
+Google Sheets Webhook Tutorial

 Let’s say we want to track the share price movement of Alphabet, the parent company of Google.
 First, you’d create a Google Sheet as shown in the image below: